Spider Robinson: Personal life

-Robinson has resided in Canada for nearly 40 years, primarily in the provinces of Nova Scotia and British Columbia.
+Robinson has resided in Canada for over 50 years, primarily in the provinces of Nova Scotia and British Columbia.
 He and his wife Jeanne had a daughter, Terri Luanna da Silva, who once worked for Martha Stewart, and one granddaughter.

 After living in Vancouver for a decade, he moved to Bowen Island in about 1999.
 He became a Canadian citizen in 2002, retaining his American citizenship.
 Jeanne underwent treatment for biliary cancer, and died May 30, 2010.
 Their daughter Terri died of breast cancer on December 5, 2014.

 Robinson suffered a heart attack on August 31, 2013, but recovered.
-Due to the health issues faced by his family, he has not published a novel since 2008.
+Due to the health issues faced by both himself and his family, he has not published a novel since 2008.
 In 2013, Robinson reported on his website that work on his next book Orphan Stars was progressing, albeit slowly.
 Concurrently, he has begun work on his autobiography.

 He was named a Guest of Honor at the 76th World Science Fiction Convention in 2018.